MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator-install.md

 ---
-title: Azure Data Explorer Kusto emulator installation
+title: Install the Azure Data Explorer Kusto emulator
 description: In this article, you'll learn how to install the Azure Data Explorer Kusto emulator and run your first query. ms.reviewer: vplauzon ms.topic: how-to ms.date: 06/12/2022
 ---

-# Azure Data Explorer Kusto emulator installation
+# Install the Azure Data Explorer Kusto emulator

 You can install the Azure Data Explorer Kusto emulator in the following ways: